 Visitors have not been permitted to enter Qatar since March 2020.

 The Qatar authorities announced procedures to facilitate the return of Qatar residents abroad from 1 August.
 Qatar residents must receive approval to travel to Qatar in advance of booking their travel.
 The granting of approval is at the discretion of Qatari authorities.
 Applications for approval must be submitted by the employer or sponsor through the Qatar Portal.

 From 29 November, any resident leaving Qatar will automatically receive their Exceptional Entry Permit, and there will no longer be a need to apply through the Qatar Portal website.
 This permit will be available to print from the Ministry of Interior website once the departure has been registered.

-Those travelling to Qatar from Green List countries, including Ireland, are required to take a PCR test before travelling at one of the Ministry of Public Health approved test centres, or on arrival in Qatar if there is no approved test centre in the country of departure.
+Effective 25 April, all passengers to Qatar need to present a negative COVID-19 PCR test taken within 72 hours prior to their scheduled arrival time in Doha.
+This test must be taken at a Department of Health approved test centre.
 It is mandatory to download the Ehteraz app and to sign a declaration to adhere to home quarantine of seven days.
 Guidelines on home quarantine can be found here.
 On the sixth day, the visitor must visit a dedicated health centre to get another PCR test.
 If the result is negative, the quarantine requirement will end after seven days.
 The status on the Ehteraz app will change to green at the end of the quarantine period.

 The Qatar authorities advise that quarantine requirements are determined by the country from which the flight departs.
 To be considered as travelling from a low-risk country, you need to have been in that country for at least one week to qualify for home quarantine.
 From 22 December, all passengers arriving in Qatar from the UK, South Africa, Netherlands and Denmark are required to undergo self-funded quarantine in a hotel for seven days.
 Please see further information here.